MouseHu/RLLightning/sketch.md

 - PPO
 - A2C?
 - EMDQN?
+- Rainbow?

 ##Functionals should include:

 - auto logging and plotting
   - yes！
+- easy hyper-parameter saving and loading
-- hyper parameter tuning?
+- hyper parameter tuning
   - use Optuna
 - expandability
+  - Well inherited and disentangled code
-  - depends on good disentagling and no boilerplate code
+  - No boilerplate code

 ## What should each part do?